Parents describe some of the behaviours and characteristics that may be displayed by babies and children who have gastro-oesophageal reflux.

 - Feed or show signs they want to feed frequently.

 - Suck vigorously.

 - Have a large number of wet nappies in a day due to their frequent feeding.

 - Reflux occurs in both breast and bottle-fed babies.

-- Changing from breast to formula feeding will usually not solve the problem.
-Remember it is the act of putting something in the stomach – it may not matter whether it’s breast or bottle.
+- Changing from breast to formula feeding will not usually solve the problem.
+Remember it is the act of putting something in the stomach – it may not matter whether it’s a breast or a bottle.

 - There is a high incidence of sleep disturbance among babies and children with reflux, and they may have difficulty falling asleep or staying asleep.